onaisahmed/kaizen-token-dapp/README.md

 - **Withdraw Ether**: The contract owner can withdraw Ether from the contract balance.
 - **ERC-20 Standard**: Follows the ERC-20 token standard, including functions like `transfer`, `balanceOf`, and more.
 - **OpenZeppelin Libraries**: Utilizes the well-audited OpenZeppelin ERC20 and Ownable libraries.
+- **React Frontend**: User-friendly interface for interacting with the smart contract.

 ## Getting Started